Teacher-led Innovation Fund (TLIF)

 - work in partnership with experts, for example, academics, researchers, community and/or cultural leaders, innovation experts

-- share what works with other kura/schools and educators across Aotearoa New Zealand.
+- share what works with other kura/schools/services and educators across New Zealand.

-No funding ‘ceiling’ is placed on projects.
-However, the funding allocated must align with the purpose, scope, scale and expected benefits of the project.
+The funding applied for must align with the purpose, scope, scale and expected benefits of the project.

-The fund also allows for project teams to bring in additional expertise if they need to.
+The fund allows for project teams to bring in additional expertise if they need to.